-Professor Steve Morris (UCL Department of Applied Health Research), will act as the data controller of quantitative data for the study.
-He will process, store and dispose of all quantitative data in accordance with all applicable legal and regulatory requirements, including the Data Protection Act 1998, General Data Protection Regulation (GDPR), and any amendments thereto.
+Professor Steve Morris (University of Cambridge), will act as the data controller of quantitative data for the study.
+He will process, store and dispose of all quantitative data in accordance with all applicable legal and regulatory requirements, including the UK Data Protection Act 2018 which implements the General Data Protection Regulation (EU) 2016/679 (GDPR), and any amendments thereto.
 Data will not be transferred to any party not identified in this protocol and are not to be processed and/or transferred other than in accordance with the participants' consent.